Welcome, we’re glad you are here!

-Taylor welcomes students with disabilities who are prepared to engage in college-level coursework and meet the University’s admissions standards.
-Through the Academic Enrichment Center, we provide appropriate support services to ensure equal access to academic programs and full participation in Taylor’s whole-person educational experience.
-These services may include note-taking assistance, alternative testing arrangements, or other reasonable accommodations as determined by qualified professionals.
+Taylor welcomes students with disabilities who are prepared to engage in college-level coursework and who meet the University’s admissions standards.
+Through the Academic Enrichment Center (AEC), we provide reasonable accommodations to ensure equal access to academic programs and full participation in Taylor’s whole-person educational experience.
+These services may include alternative testing arrangements, note-taking assistance, or other reasonable accommodations.

 Get Started